brentgroves/repsys/a_status/project_bullet_list_2.md

 ## Set up and administer the Structures Microsoft Fabric workspace

 The Structures Information Systems group is setting up and administering the Structures Microsoft Fabric workspace.
-This workspace will help us achieve the goal of centralizing our business data to give us previously impossible insights.
+This workspace will help us achieve the goal of centralizing our business data to give us previously impossible insights.  directive is to improve its decision-making capabilities by analyzing data in various formats across multiple sources

 Time: ongoing